sensei-hacker/inavwiki/MSP-V2.md

 ````
 2017-08-11T19:50:12+0100 MSP_CMDS_HELLO_WORLD frame (18): flag=0xa5 "Hello flying world"
 ````
-Note: This message function in NOT implemented in the FC.
-It is just a test case in mwp.
+Note: This message function is NOT implemented in the FC.
+It is just a (temporary) test case in mwp.

 ## crc_dvb_s2 example